tls-inspector/tls-inspector/tls-inspector/Localization/README.md

 index matches that of the array.
 For example, this is perfectly valid:
 `"My name is {1}, are you {0}?"`.
 Variables can be repeated multiple times.

-# Strings Files
+## Strings Files

-TLS Inspector's localized strings are stored in so-called `.strings` files.
+DNS Inspector's localized strings are stored in so-called `.strings` files.
 These files contain one entry per line in the format of `key TAB value` (without spaces).
 Lines that begin with a `#` are ignored and can be used for comments.
 Values that contain line brakes should use literal `\n`.
 The file should be alphabetically sorted by key.